MediScribe/docjet-mobile/docs/current/todo/swipe_to_delete_jobs.md

 3. Rectified all test failures caused by DI changes and added new tests for the deletion logic in the Cubit.
 4. Added widget tests to verify the swipe gesture actually triggers the deletion action.
 5. Ensured the codebase remains clean, analyzed, and all tests pass.
+6. Implemented optimistic UI updates with rollback on failure.
+7. Integrated with the notification system for error feedback.
+8. Documented the feature and its limitations in relevant documentation files.

 No bullshit, no uncertainty – "That's the job.
 You make the hard call when nobody else will." - Bobby Axelrod.